Acute Heart Failure

 Precipitating Factors

-• Cardiodepressant agents (e.g., beta-blockers or calcium channel blockers inappropriately used).
+• Cardiodepressant agents (e.g., beta-blockers or calcium channel blockers when inappropriately used)

-• NSAIDs or antiarrhythmic drugs exacerbating volume retention or myocardial depression.
+• NSAIDs or antiarrhythmic drugs that exacerbate volume retention or depress myocardial function

 Common Comorbidities